 This yellow church with two towers was built between 1751 and 1755 in Rococo style.
-A first church had been erected in the 13th century.
+A first church had been erected in the 13th century on that site.
 This has been a site of pilgrimage since the Middle Ages.
-There is an statue of a Madonna on the main altar I suppose.
-I couldn't see it as I only could admire the interior of the church thought a gate.
+Unfortunately I only could admire the interior of the church thought a gate.
 When I went there it was the closing time.

 The Wilten basilica is situated in Haymongasse.